Flint Fireforge: Role among companions

 Flint is proficient in battle axe combat.
 His trusty battle axe is his favorite weapon.
 He wears a helm with hair that he claims to have come from the mane of a griffon, although it is actually from a horse even though Flint has a "severe allergy" to horses.
 He wears medium armor.
 He is friendly with everyone in the group, with the exception of Raistlin (whom he doesn't trust), and Tasslehoff.
 Aside from being close in height, these two are nothing alike.
 Flint is old, ornery, cranky, and gruff.
 Tas is happy-go-lucky, for the most part, curious, and youthful in spirit.
 However, despite Flint's apparent hate for Tas, always calling him "you doorknob", deep down they are very close, almost as close as the bond between Flint and Tanis, perhaps even equal to that bond.
 He is a father figure to the group along with Tanis, and refers to everyone in the group as his "children".
+He originally taught the younger Sturm and Caramon a great deal about combat and fighting tactics.
+Although too short to use a sword sized for humans, Flint had strong arms and was a good wrestler, and taught the two young warriors a good deal about unarmed fighting.